The real ROI you should be measuring

 Have you ever asked yourself this simple question?

 Based on all the experience and expertise I have accumulated, the revenue I generate, and the impact my service has on my clients “Am I getting the best return on my intellect?”

 If the answer is no, then read on.

 The Old Fashioned ROI

-You could get more complex.
-Work out how long it took you to develop the marketing, follow up the leads and service these clients.
+To get a more accurate figure you could get a little more complex.
+Include how long it took you to develop the marketing, follow up the leads and service these clients.
 Coming up with an hourly ROI.
-So if all this activity cost you 10 hours in time spent then your ROI is $100 per hour.
-Which isn’t as good as the $1000 we first calculated.
+If all this activity cost you 10 hours in time spent then your ROI is $100 per hour.
+Which isn’t as good as the $1000 we first calculated unfortunately.